dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

     backflow--4.
 A PR in dotnet/runtime is opened and merged-->runtime
 ```

-The only difference from the forward flow is that the VMR creates and publishes build output packages which **TODO**.
-These packages are then used by the individual repositories during their partial source-building and their versions must be updated in the individual repositories.
+The only difference from the forward flow is that the VMR creates and publishes build output packages which are then flown back to the original repositories.
-The last step is again described below ((#TODO))[#TODO].

 ## Implementation plan